Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: Introduction

-In most of MQCPs, detection should be taken in every step of the particles' transmission.
-While this detection strategy, which is called the step-by-step detection, always makes the protocols complicated and inefficient.
-On the other hand, the action of detection also requires the participants in such protocols to be equipped with quantum devices, e.g., the qubit measuring machine or the quantum memory.
+In most MQCPs, the quantum information carriers need to be transmitted for more than one time, and usually the eavesdropping detection should be taken in every step of the transmission of them.
+However, this detection strategy, which is called step-by-step detection, always makes the protocols inefficient and complicated.
+First, it is known that the security analysis of quantum cryptographic protocols is based on the error rate analysis with the theories in statistics.
+Hence, the proportion of the detection states (i.e., states chosen for eavesdropping) in the transmitted states should not be too small.
+If the detection is taken in every step of the transmission of the quantum information carriers, a lot of states will be used for checking eavesdropping and the qubit efficiency of the corresponding protocol will decrease with the increase of the number of detections.
+Second, detecting in every step of the transmission usually requires all the participants in such protocol to be equipped with many quantum devices, e.g., the quantum state measurement machine, the quantum state generation machine or the quantum storage machine.
 However, based on the current technology, these quantum devices are still expensive because of the difficulties on their constructions.
-So it is unrealistic that every participant is equipped with these quantum devices.
-Therefore, the protocols would be more efficient and easier to realize if the detection is taken after the whole process of the particle transmission, i.e. the collective detection.
-Collective detection is an efficient detection strategy in which detection need taking only once after the whole process of particle transmission.
-Such detection strategy not only improves the efficiencies of the protocols but also reduces the expense of realization.
-To date, much attention have been focused on this efficient detection strategy and a lot of protocols haven been proposed [27]-[33].
+As a consequence, it is uneconomical to require that every participant be equipped with most of these quantum devices.
+Apparently, MQCPs would be more efficient and easier to realize if the detection is taken only once in the whole procedure of the protocol.
+Fortunately, if a MQCP make use of collective eavesdropping detection strategy, it could meet such requirement.
+Collective detection is an efficient and useful eavesdropping detection strategy for MQCPs.
+On one hand, in a MQCP which employs the collective detection strategy, the detection needs to be taken only once after the whole transmission procedure of the quantum information carriers.
+On the other hand, this strategy can also reduces the hardware requirement for the implementation of the protocol since all the users (except for the center who is responsible for preparing and measuring states) only need to perform certain unitary operations in the whole executing procedure of the protocol.
+To date, much attention have been focused on collective detection strategy and a lot of MQCPs haven been proposed by utilizing it (For simplicity, we will call the MQCP which uses collective detection MQCP-CD later) \cite{33_shil09,34_gao11,35_LB11,36_LB12,37_LB11,38_WTY11,39_LB, 40_HW12}.